Costs agencies can recover

 Use the project number as the reference.
 There will not be a separate purchase order number for each application or activity.

-Alongside your invoice, include a spreadsheet using the provided template, detailing the expenses and the application phase they relate to.
+Alongside your invoice, include a spreadsheet using our template, detailing the expenses and the application phase they relate to.
+The template is available from the Fast-track team.

 This file helps with reporting and dispute management.
 The transactions will be provided at a summarised level to applicants on a monthly invoice.